mainmatter/mainmatter.com/blog/_posts/2018-02-06-handling-webhooks-in-phoenix.md

 ```

 Let's restate the problem:

-* all incoming webhooks go to the same route and therefore, the same controller action
+* all incoming webhooks go to the same route and therefore, the same controller action;
-* many different possible webhook payloads
+* many different possible webhook payloads;
-* different computation required depending on payload
+* different computation required depending on payload.

 I actually came up with three different ways of solving this problem; only the last was to my satsifaction.
-I will, however, go through all three approaches, as they proved interesting learning opportunities.
+I will, however, go through all three approaches, as they proved interesting learning opportunities:

-1. multiple function clauses for controller action
+1. multiple function clauses for controller action;
-2. plug called from endpoint
+2. plug called from endpoint;
-3. plug and second router
+3. plug and second router.

 #### Multiple function clauses